jlingford/personal-website/content/blog/chimerax-cavity-surfaces.md

 ```
 open 6CFW
 ```
-Now, import a small molecule from pubchem.
+Now, import a small molecule from PubChem.
-Let's use dinitrogen (N<sub>2</sub>), which has the pubchem ID of 947.
+Let's use dinitrogen (N<sub>2</sub>), which has the PubChem ID of 947.
 ```
 open pubchem:947
 ```